Gone With The....

 Harper Davis

-Have you thought about how Optimization relates to Rendering?
+Have you thought about how GPU Programming relates to DirectX 12?
 Adds another layer!

 Riley Martinez